Get exclusive member benefits & effect social change. Join Today

 According to Food Allergy Research and Education (FARE), it’s estimated that 15 million Americans have food allergies.
 Children are more likely.
 Approximately 1 in every 13 children in the United States lives with food allergies.

-A food allergy may affect the skin, the gastrointestinal tract, or the respiratory or cardiovascular systems.
+A food allergy may affect the skin, gastrointestinal tract, or respiratory or cardiovascular systems.
 Many types of foods can be allergens, but certain foods are much more likely than others to trigger an allergic reaction.

 Mild symptoms related to a food allergy may include:

-Though rare, a peanut allergy may result in anaphylaxis—a severe allergic reaction that can restrict breathing or cause cardiac arrest.
+Though rare, a peanut allergy may result in anaphylaxis.
+This is a severe allergic reaction that can restrict breathing or cause cardiac arrest.
 Anaphylaxis requires immediate medical attention in the form of a shot of epinephrine (EpiPen).
-A patient should be watched for several hours after the shot to make sure symptoms do not return.
+You should be watched for several hours after the shot to make sure symptoms don’t return.

 In the case of more severe allergies, skin or blood tests can identify egg, milk, nut, and shellfish allergies.

-Milder symptoms may not require any treatment at all, or a simple over-the-counter antihistamine may resolve the symptoms.
+Mild symptoms may not require any treatment at all, or a simple over-the-counter antihistamine may resolve the symptoms.

-Written by: Michael Kerr
+Written by: Michael Kerron: Jul 11, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.